qwshen/spark-etl-framework/docs/iceberg-reader.md

-The IcebergReader is for reading from iceberg tables into data-frames in batch mode with DataFrame API.
+The IcebergReader is for reading data from iceberg tables into data-frames in batch mode with DataFrame API.

-- The location of the reading can be either an existing iceberg table or a directory path.
+- The table of the reading is the full name of an icerberg table.
 - The supported read-options are as follows
   - snapshot-id - snapshot id of the table snapshot to read.
 Default: (latest)
   - as-of-timestamp - a timestamp in milliseconds.
 Default: latest - the snapshot used will be the snapshot current at this time.